devagitisari/Banana-Ripeness-Detection-With-Image-Processing-YOLO-SVM/README.md

 YOLO model weights (`best.pt`) and image dataset are not included in this repository due to file size limitations.

 ## Author
-Deva Gitisari
-Nayla Natania Putri
-Restu Putri Nisrina
+Deva Gitisari, Nayla Natania Putri & Restu Putri Nisrina